 But how will telemedicine affect TPAs?

 Well, it goes back to the rise in Self-Funded plans.
 TPA’s are looking for better options for their self-funded clients.
 Managing the costs of health care is the most important factor.
 Telemedicine provides great cost reduction benefits and provides high quality health care services, it reduces the company’s healthcare costs, reduces maintenance medications, and increases employee utilization of plan options.

 TPA’s should work with finance teams and billing teams to ensure that the reimbursement strategies are fully understood on all sides.
 Monitoring care as well as costs, are another advantage for telemedicine use via TPAs.

 These are just a few of the trends in healthcare management currently emerging.
 But as new technology develops, third party administrators will need to navigate this information and data.
-For more information about these healthcare trends and other changes to the marketplace, consider contacting the Healthcare Consultants Inc team in Houston, Texas.
+For more information about these healthcare trends and other changes to the marketplace, consider contacting Healthcare Consultants Inc in Houston, Texas.